radiantlogic-v8/documentation-new/documentation/operations-guide/02-cluster-management.md

 Once the connections are established between RadiantOne and the underlying systems, the only changes required are when those connections need to be updated.
 For example, if RadiantOne needs to point to a different server/port or use a different service account user/password then you must update the connection strings that are stored in the RadiantOne data sources.

 The connection string information can be changed from the Main Control Panel > Settings Tab > Server Backend section.
 You can also update connection strings from command line using the vdsconfig utility.
-For details on the vdsconfig utility, please see the RadiantOne Command Line Configuration Guide.
+For details on the vdsconfig utility, please see the [Radiantone Command Line Configuration Guide](/documentation/command-line-configuration-guide/01-introduction).

 ## Backing up Configuration